Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 Dwarf Gourami10 gal77–786.0–7.5BeginnerYes

 Pro Tip: Neon tetras need a school of at least 6 to display natural behavior.
-A lone neon tetra will hide constantly and show stress coloration.
+A lone neon tetra will hide constantly and show stress coloration — because schooling triggers a safety-in-numbers response that suppresses the fish's cortisol stress hormones.
 Bigger schools mean bolder, more colorful fish.

 For a species-by-species stocking guide matched to small tanks, see Best Fish for 10 Gallon Tank — it covers stocking density and compatibility in detail.